What to see in India’s Spiti Valley – Wild Voyager Blog

 Key Monastery

-The Key monastery also resembles Chinese architecture and has a beautiful assembly hall as well as the charming Tengyur room.
-If you want to experience peace and tranquillity, Key monastery is the place to go.
+The Key monastery also resembles Chinese architecture and has a beautiful assembly hall as well as a charming Tengyur room.
+If you want to experience peace and tranquillity, Key Monastery is the place to go.

 2. Pin Valley national park

-The Pin valley national park is a high-altitude park located near the semi-frozen streams.
-With extreme temperatures being a constant here, the pin valley national park is a fascinating destination to visit in Spiti Valley.
+Pin Valley National Park is a high-altitude park located near semi-frozen streams.
+With extreme temperatures being a constant here, Pin Valley National Park is a fascinating destination to visit in Spiti Valley.

 Pin valley national park